g264r2yznf-gitch/curriculum/web/web-exercises/form-layout-web-exercise/form-layout-web-exercise.md

     1. Center the form on the page.
     2. Make labels block-level and bold.
     3. Add spacing between inputs and labels.
-    4. Style the submit button with a custom color and hover effect.
+    4. Style the submit button with a custom color and an interaction effect (hover on desktop, focus/active on mobile).
     */

     body {